 Throughout the year, many volunteers are needed to assist on various committees.
 The Home and School committees include Back-to-School Night across all school divisions, Book Fair, faculty dinners, Puttin' on the Arts recitals, vision screenings, school pictures, family caroling, Candle and Carol, faculty/staff appreciation week, Color Day, and fifth-grade and senior graduation.
 Ad hoc committees are formed when needed for special issues or projects.

 In addition, the Home and School Board presides over the committees of Parent Outreach, Parent Relations and Education, Hospitality, and Special Projects.
 Everyone is welcome and invited to participate in any of these activities.

-Room representatives or grade representatives are parent volunteers who assist their child’s teacher with special projects and Home and School activities when needed.
+Room representatives or grade representatives are parent/caregiver volunteers who assist their child’s teacher with special projects and Home and School activities when needed.
 There are at least two room representatives per class or grade.
 The room representatives or grade reps collectively share the responsibility of various classroom or grade-level assignments.

-In March, every other year, Rowland Hall staff, in conjunction with dynamic parent volunteers, organizes, donates, and decorates to make the school’s auction gala one of the most successful in the city.
+In March, every other year, Rowland Hall staff, in conjunction with dynamic parent/caregiver volunteers, organizes, donates, and decorates to make the school’s auction gala one of the most successful in the city.
 During the planning stages, the Board of Trustees decides which school priority will benefit from the proceeds, and in recent years professional development, financial aid, and the Capital Campaign in support of the Richard R. Steiner Campus have all received a boost from our auction guests’ generosity.
-Volunteering to plan and put on the auction is a fun way to meet other parents, and attending the auction with school friends makes for a night to remember.
+Volunteering to plan and put on the auction is a fun way to meet other parents/caregivers, and attending the auction with school friends makes for a night to remember.